Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 g.
 Putting aside the performance of the garbage collector itself, would you expect using a mark-compact collector would enable better, worse, or the same performance for the application threads, as compared to using a conventional mark-sweep collector?
 Justify your answer.

 Better locality of reference
+Mark-compact compaction moves objects together, so:

+Objects that are allocated around the same time or belong to the same data structure end up close in memory.

+No fragmentation

 # Question 11